Structure Unbiased Adversarial Model for Medical Image Segmentation: Experimental Results

 \subsubsection{Datasets}

-We first apply SUA on retinal OCT to transfer the shape characteristics and intensity distribution of one OCT dataset to another.
-The SINA \footnote{\url{https://people.duke.edu/~sf59/Chiu\_IOVS\_2011\_dataset.htm}} and ATLANTIS datasets are used for the retinal OCT experiments.
-The SINA dataset contains 220 B-scans from 20 volumes of eyes with drusen and geographic atrophy, collected using a spectral domain-OCT imaging systems from Bioptigen.
+We apply SUA on retinal OCT to transfer the shape characteristics and intensity distribution of one OCT dataset to another.
+The SINA \footnote{\url{https://people.duke.edu/~sf59/Chiu\_IOVS\_2011\_dataset.htm}} and ATLANTIS datasets are used.
+The SINA dataset contains 220 B-scans from 20 volumes of eyes with drusen and geographic atrophy, collected using a spectral domain-OCT imaging system from Bioptigen.
 Three boundaries have been manually annotated, including boundary 1: internal limiting membrane (ILM); boundary 2: between the outer segments and the retinal pigment epithelium (OS/RPE); and boundary 3: between Bruchs membrane and the choroid (BM/Choroid).
 We use this dataset as the target $T$.
 The ATLANTIS dataset is a local dataset, containing 176 B-scans, collected using a swept-source OCT machine.
 The same three boundaries as SINA are annotated and used in this study.
-Since the two datasets are collected from different machines under different protocols, there exists gaps in both structure and intensity distributions, which makes the models trained from one dataset perform poorly on the other.
+Since the two datasets are collected from different machines under different protocols, there exist gaps in both structure and intensity distributions, which makes the models trained from one dataset perform poorly on the other.